Universal concentration for sums under arbitrary dependence: Classical sum concentration profiles

 \end{itemize}

-When regular inequalities like $S_\mu\leq C\,\id^{-q}$ and $S_\mu\leq C\,\mathcal E_1$ are not satisfying or even reachable, it is worth trying to compare $S_\mu$ to $\id^{-q}$ or $\mathcal E_1$ in the convex transformation order \cite[]{vanZwet1964} to obtain simple and sharp bounds as shown in Corollary~\ref{cor:simple_bound_concentration_of_sum}.
-We now prove this result.
+When simple pointwise bounds such as $S_\mu\leq C\,\id^{-q}$ or $S_\mu\leq C\,\mathcal E_1$ are not satisfactory, or are not available, it is worth comparing $S_\mu$ to $\id^{-q}$ or $\mathcal E_1$ with respect to the convex transformation order \cite{vanZwet1964}.
+This yields simple and sharp bounds, as stated in Corollary~\ref{cor:simple_bound_concentration_of_sum}, which we now prove.

 \begin{proof}[Proof of Corollary~\ref{cor:simple_bound_concentration_of_sum}] Assume that $\id^{-\frac{1}{q}}\circ \alpha$ is convex.
 Since $\alpha$ is nonincreasing and $\id^{-\frac{1}{q}}$ is also nonincreasing, the composition $\id^{-\frac{1}{q}}\circ \alpha$ is \emph{nondecreasing}; therefore its inverse is concave.
 Noting that